ngaut/stackvm/spec.md

     "seq_no": 9,
     "type": "llm_generate",
     "parameters": {
       "prompt": "Provide a comprehensive list of best practices for optimizing TiDB performance for a high-volume e-commerce application.
 Organize the recommendations into categories such as schema design, indexing, query optimization, and infrastructure scaling.
-Ensure that all recommendations are applicable to TiDB version {{latest_tidb_version}}.", "context": "Based on the following information for TiDB version {{latest_tidb_version}}:\n1.
-TiDB Overview: {{tidb_info}}\n2.
-General Performance Techniques: {{performance_techniques}}\n3.
-E-commerce Specific Optimizations: {{ecommerce_optimizations}}", "output_var": "final_recommendations"
+Ensure that all recommendations are applicable to TiDB version ${latest_tidb_version}.", "context": "Based on the following information for TiDB version ${latest_tidb_version}:\n1.
+TiDB Overview: ${tidb_info}\n2.
+General Performance Techniques: ${performance_techniques}\n3.
+E-commerce Specific Optimizations: ${ecommerce_optimizations}", "output_var": "final_recommendations"
     }
   },